onera/Cassiopee/Cassiopee/Connector/doc/source/Connector_IBM.rst

     :type blankingF42: boolean
     :param wallAdaptF42: use a previous computation to adapt the positioning of IB target points around the geometry according to a target yplus (frontType 42)
     :type wallAdaptF42: cloud of IB target points with yplus information
-    :param heightMaxF42: if heightMaxF42 > 0: maximum modeling height for the location of IB target points around the geometry (frontType 42)
+    :param heightMax: if heightMax > 0: maximum modeling height for the location of IB target points around the geometry (frontType 42)
-    :type heightMaxF42: float
+    :type heightMax: float

     *Example of use:*